Nazik Al-Malaika

 Nazik al-Malaika (نازك الملائكة; 23 August 1923 – 20 June 2007) was an Iraqi poet.
 Al-Malaika is noted for being among the first Arabic poets to use free verse.

 Early life and career

 Al-Malaika was born in Baghdad to a cultured family.
-Her mother was also a poet, and her father was a teacher.
+Her mother Salma al-Malaika was also a poet, and her father was a teacher.
 She wrote her first poem at the age of 10.
+During her life, she studied English and French literature, Latin, and Greek poetry.
 Al-Malaika graduated in 1944 from the College of Arts in Baghdad and later completed a master's degree in comparative literature at the University of Wisconsin–Madison with a Degree of Excellence.
 She entered the Institute of Fine Arts and graduated from the Department of Music in 1949.
 In 1959 she earned a Master of Arts in Comparative Literature from the University of Wisconsin–Madison in the United States, and she was appointed professor at the University of Baghdad, the University of Basrah, and Kuwait University.